Catholic Charities Miami-Dade and Broward County assistance programs.

 - Free food vouchers for groceries.

-Catholic Charities also supports the Haitian Community.
+Catholic Charities also supports the Haitian, Cuban as well as Puerto Rican Community.
 The organization provides Outreach Services, and the primary resource offered is the Pierre Toussaint Haitian Center.
 Social workers support families and individuals from Haiti by helping them acculturate and adapt to life in Florida or anywhere in the United States.
+They even help clients with transferring money overseas using apps, which many immigrants do on a regular basis.

 CARITAS and Catholic Relief Services have worked together to provide medical supplies, temporary shelter, free food, meals, and other aid as well to Haitians in Miami.
 Hundreds of families have received food and clothing vouchers as well as emergency cash assistance.
 Health care is also offered in collaboration with Mercy Hospital.
 They also work with colleges, such as FIU, to ensure that eligible Haitians continue their college education.